samhippo/mpv-scripts/README.md

 Uses ffmpeg to cut sections of the currently playing video.
 #### Installation
 1. Copy [cut-video.lua](cut-video.lua) to your mpv scripts directory.
-2. [ffmpeg](https://www.ffmpeg.org/download.html) must either be added to your mpv installation folder or added to your Windows Environment Variables (Path) so that it can be located by the script.
+2. [ffmpeg](https://www.ffmpeg.org/download.html) must either be copied to your mpv installation folder or added to your Windows Environment Variables (Path) so that it can be located by the script.
 3. Add the following text to **input.conf**
 ```
 Ctrl+LEFT script_message cut-left